U.S.A.

 Joan Hoag ....
 Irene Hill

-Release Date: Sitges Film Festival: October 2000 (Spain); Amsterdam Fantastic Film Festival:April 6, 2001 (Netherlands)
+Release Dates: Sitges Film Festival: October 2000 (Spain); Amsterdam Fantastic Film Festival:April 6, 2001 (Netherlands

 Rating:

-A disturbed eccentric man named Ed Gein (Steve Railsback) whom was abused by an evil religious fanatical family in his past lives in a farmhouse where there he stores dead female bodies he dug up from graves and thinks he can resurrect them as well as using them for his room decorations.
+A disturbed eccentric man Ed Gein (Steve Railsback) whom was abused by an evil religious fanatical family in his past lives in a farmhouse where there he stores dead female bodies he dug up from graves and thinks he can resurrect them as well as using them for his room decorations.

 He is disturbed greatly by his past wherever he goes and thinks that his mother is back from the dead telling him to kill these women that he enjoys socialising with.